• Skip to primary navigation

 • social isolation and depression when removed from regular daily life and routines

-• the stress of dealing with aggressive claims management practices by employers or the Board, with toxic work environments or with harassment
+• the stress of dealing with aggressive claims management practices by employers or the Board, harassment and toxic work environments

-• the stigma and suspicion that still today place the blame on the victim, especially when the injury is invisible
+• the stigma and suspicion that place the blame on the victim, especially when the injury is invisible

-• the additional challenges too often imposed on Indigenous, Black and other racialized communities
+• the additional challenges too often faced by Indigenous, Black and other racialized communities

 While the WSIB recognizes acute mental health injury …

-Under the Board’s traumatic mental stress policies, workers are entitled to benefits for diagnosed mental health injuries resulting from a clearly identifiable and objectively traumatic work-related event.
+The Board’s traumatic mental stress policies entitle workers to benefits for diagnosed mental health injuries resulting from a clearly identifiable and objectively traumatic work-related event.
 This is usually a sudden or unexpected event, such as witnessing a horrific accident, or being the object of violence.

-With Bill 163 (2016) post-traumatic disorder (PTSD) diagnosed in first responders is presumed to be a work-related injury, unless proven otherwise.
+With passage of Bill 163 (2016), post-traumatic disorder (PTSD) diagnosed in first responders is presumed to be a work-related injury unless proven otherwise.
 This speeds up the claims process and gives emergency personnel (such as police, firefighters, paramedics) faster access to treatment.
-While the presumption was extended in 2018 to cover front-line nurses, Ontario has not yet followed Manitoba’s lead in recognizing that events triggering PTSD can happen in any workplace and in any occupation.
+While the presumption was extended in 2018 to cover front-line nurses and other designated workers, Ontario has not yet followed Manitoba’s lead in recognizing that events triggering PTSD can happen in any workplace and in any occupation.

-… restoring compensation for chronic mental stress was a hard-won victory – but few claims accepted
+… restoring compensation for chronic mental stress was a hard-won victory – though few claims still accepted

-Ontario compensated also for mental health injuries acquired over time (chronic) before the Workplace Safety and Insurance Act, 1997 removed coverage.
-With passage of Bill 99, the Board now treated mental health injuries differently than it did physical injuries, where workers are entitled to compensation whether the injury results from a single event (like a broken limb) or develops gradually (like repetitive strain injury).
+Before the Workplace Safety and Insurance Act, 1997 removed coverage, Ontario compensated also for mental health injuries acquired over time (chronic).
+Under Bill 99 the Board now treated mental health injuries differently than it did physical injuries, where workers are entitled to compensation whether the injury results from a single event (like a broken limb) or develops gradually (like repetitive strain injury).

 The new Chronic Mental Stress policy (Policy 15-03-14) and revised Traumatic Mental Stress policy (Policy 15-03-02) came into effect Jan.
 1, 2018.
 However a WSIB internal audit has shown that, since the legislation came into force, the Board has denied 94 per cent of chronic mental stress claims (Toronto Star, Dec.
 4, 2018).